 If the answer is "no," you’ll want to make at least a small investment in a basic policy, possibly Accident Coverage, to help with some of the immediate costs.

-- Do you have a high-deductible health plan or other gaps in your medical or pharmacy insurance programs that would require significant funds to cover?
+- Do you have a high-deductible health plan or other gaps in your medical insurance programs that would require significant funds to cover?

 If "yes," you’ll want to have one or two coverages that can help you get payments for medical issues that can easily reach $2,000 or more very quickly.
 Accident and Hospital Indemnity might be a smart start.